akalmykov/wp-content-copy-protection/readme.txt

 * WPCCP is fully compatible with the latest WP versions
 * WPCCP is fully compatible with all major browsers

-NOTICE

-Mozilla Firefox (v 23.0) now removes the users ability to disable Javascript !
-Javascript is permanently turned on in this version (unless a user reverts back to a previous version).
-Chrome and Explorer remains the same in user control.

 Wordpress Content Copy Protection PRO can be found [Here](http://www.securiilock.com/)